rimarque/CPP-Modules/README.md

 I will do my best to explain the algorithm regarding my interpretation of the information I was able to find on it.
 All the links that helped me understand the the algorithm are shown in the **Resources Section**.

 I will do a step by step of the algorithm while relating them to the functions in my code.
 My implematation can be found in CPP09/ex02.
-I implemented the algorithm in the template class PmergeMe<Container>, so it can use both deque and vector and compare the containers time performace.
+I implemented the algorithm in the template class PmergeMe, so it can use both deque and vector and compare the containers time performace.

 If you clone the repository, in the main function, when calling the fordJohnsonAlgorithm(**bollean**) you can change the argument to true:
 ```